-Portsmouth participated in the 3rd stage of the EPA's Unregulated Contaminant Monitoring Rule (UCMR3) program in 2014 and 2015.
+Portsmouth participated in the third stage of the EPA's Unregulated Contaminant Monitoring Rule (UCMR3) program in 2014 and 2015.
 The City performed additional tests on our drinking water.
 UCMR3 benefits the environment and public health by providing the EPA with data on the occurrence of contaminants suspected to be in drinking water.
 This helps the EPA determine if it needs to introduce new regulatory standards to improve drinking water quality.
 Contact us for more information.
-In 2018, the City is scheduled to participate in the 4th UCMR monitoring event.
-Data table on unregulated substances shown on page 7.
+Sampling for the fourth UCMR monitoring event began in 2018 and will continue through 2019.